 The CanSSOC collaboration platform currently leverages both MISP and MineMeld to take advantage of the strengths of each initiative.
 MISP is a much more refined product for event-based IOC sharing.
 The MISP platform is complimented with MineMeld which allows for the provision of an automated feed to numerous types of protection devices.
 As the development of the MISP platform continues and the feature set expands, it is anticipated that the use of MineMeld could be phased out.

 Short answer: MISP is the backbone of the Threat Feed service; MineMeld is purely a distribution channel.

 How can I leverage Threat Feed on my local infrastructure?

-Threat Feed allows a lot of flexibility and this will depend upon each organization.
-Anything is possible from leveraging the CanSSOC platform exclusively to standing up your own MISP platform or even going toward an hybrid model.
+Threat Feed allows a lot of flexibility, and this will depend upon each organization.
+Anything is possible from leveraging the CanSSOC platform exclusively to standing up your own MISP platform or even going toward a hybrid model.
 While you could decide to manually log into MISP and see the various IOCs published on a regular basis, we recommend that you take advantage of the MineMeld blocklist feeds and integrate them with your protection devices in order to reap the full benefits of having an automatic protection against known threats.